aras-p/BlackHoleDemo/readme.md

 ﻿# Black Hole demo by nesnausk!
 (2020)

 A real-time rendering demo.
+1st place at [Field-FX 2020](https://field-fx.party/).

-The soundtrack was made in early 21st century, I got an idea to make a demo with it around year 2006, but it took a lot more years until I actually did something with it.
+The soundtrack was made in early
+21st century, I got an idea to make a demo with it around year 2006, but it took a lot more years until I actually did something with it.